When you want a quick easy snack on the run or breakfast in the car, sugar-free chocolate bars are delicious, crunchy, and filling.

-If you are new here and are wondering what all the fuss is about grains (and aren't whole grains supposed to be healthy) then this page is a must read.
-I explain why modern grains are not what our ancestors ate, and were never found in almost every single product, meal, and snack.
+If you are new here and are wondering why we avoid all grains (and aren't whole grains supposed to be healthy).
+Modern grains are not what our ancestors ate, and were never found in almost every single product, meal, and snack.

 Grains are used to fatten animals before slaughter and produce fatty liver disease in duck and geese, to make foie gras.
-No wonder al those whole grains are making us fatter and sicker.
+No wonder all those whole grains are making us fatter and sicker.
 And as for the added sugar and processed oils ...
 You may also want to read my FAQ where all of these are discussed.

 - Blitz them long enough in the blender until you can see it all clumping together.

 - Press the seed bar mixture firmly into abaking dish lined with baking parchment paper.
 This helps to produce solid and sturdy granola bars.
 No one likes crumbly granola bars (muesli bars) that fall apart in the lunch box.

 - As the chocolate granola bars cook, sometimes the oil appears to float to the surface, but don't worry, it soaks right back in as the seed bars cool.